t-w/ADFlib/README.md

 mode).

 So far, native devices are supported on 2 operating systems: Windows and Linux.
-Native devices distinguish from regular dump files by special naming convensions, which, depending on the operating system, are as follows:
+Native devices are distinguished from regular dump files by special naming convensions, which, depending on the operating system, are as follows:
 - on Linux - any file specified as `/dev/....` (so any Linux device file) is opened as a native device
 - on Windows - device name specified as "|Hx", where '`x`' is the numerical id of the physical disk (equivalent of Windows pathname: `\\.\PhysicalDiskX`). is opened as a native device.
-Note that "|" is a special character for system pipe, so the device name must be given within "" (double quotes).
+Note that "|" is a special character for system pipe (sending data to another process), so the device name must be given within "" (double quotes).

 ## Contributing